 (2) A collective agreement or an employment contract may determine other cases (night work, shift work, long-term work, etc.) where an employee shall be granted annual paid supplementary leave.

-(3) The annual paid supplementary leave shall be transferred or extended in case of the employee's temporary incapacity.
+(3) Annual paid supplementary leave shall be transferred or extended in case of temporary incapacity of an employee.